EFForg/https-everywhere/doc/updateJSONSpec.md

 to verify such signatures can be output to `pubkey.pem` via the command

     openssl rsa -in privkey.pem -pubout -out pubkey.pem

+Before you can include the contents of pubkey.pem in the extension, the header and footer must be removed so that only the key itself is present.

 Fetching
 ========